Summary

 10 total

-IMBŌDHI utilizes TENCEL™, an eco-friendly fiber derived from sustainably sourced wood pulp, known for its low environmental impact.
-While this is a positive step, information about other materials used and their sustainability is not provided.
+IMBŌDHI utilizes eco-friendly materials like Lenzing™-certified plant-based fabrics, including TENCEL™ and MicroModal™, which are derived from sustainably harvested wood pulp.
+While this is commendable, information about other materials used and their sustainability is not provided.

-IMBŌDHI's use of TENCEL™ suggests a focus on plant-based materials, implying minimal use of animal-derived products.
-However, explicit policies or certifications regarding animal welfare and cruelty-free practices are not provided.
+IMBŌDHI's use of plant-based fabrics suggests a commitment to animal welfare.
+However, explicit statements regarding animal welfare policies or cruelty-free certifications are not provided.

-The brand does not provide data or reports on its overall carbon footprint or greenhouse gas emissions, making it difficult to assess its impact in this area.
+The brand does not provide data on its overall carbon footprint or greenhouse gas emissions.
+Measuring and reporting these metrics are essential steps toward accountability and improvement.